 Rebirth Your Book retreats happen in beautiful, culturally rich locations with great local food and a calm, supportive writing environment.
 Each retreat includes energy-boosting excursions to heritage sites and outdoor activities.

 As much as we love travel retreats, "re-entry" is always tough.
 Virtual Rebirth Intensives happen in your regular writing place, helping create a sustainable practice within your daily life.

 General InformationContact Us

-Rebirth Your Book retreats focus on whole-book transformation: from your head to the page, from pile of material to full draft, or from draft to finished manuscript.
-Writers receive full manuscript evaluations and hands-on editorial feedback.
+Rebirth Your Book retreats focus on whole-book transformation: from your head to the page, from pile of material to draft, or from draft to finished manuscript.
+Writers receive substantial editorial feedback and individual coaching.
 When travel is safe, retreats take place around the world and include food, lodging and excursions.

 Rebirth Your Writing Intensives are like virtual writing conferences, with craft talks, writing exercises, and in-depth talks on writing and publishing topics.
 Writers can also add on individual editorial time.

 Bespoke events are custom-planned personal retreats for your writing group.
 We work together to design a plan of editorial feedback, group seminars, workshops, and writing time that fits your needs.
 Bespoke events can be virtual, or live when travel is safe.

 To give each writer the specific attention their pages need, retreats with two leaders are limited to ten writers; retreats with one leader are limited to six writers.